 - PDF Job Description: YWCA VS Relief Worker

-- Applications accepted online only — if the ad has disappeared it may be passed to evaluate current applicants (we will not accept phone calls or emails): Indeed Application Link
+- Applications accepted online only — if the ad has disappeared it may be paused to evaluate current applicants (we will not accept phone calls or emails): Indeed Application Link

 Job Description: The YWCA of Central Virginia is seeking a team member to provide support services to the community and our Victim Services program clients through our domestic violence shelter, domestic violence, and sexual assault hotline services, and in our Children’s Supervised Visitation Center.
 This multi-faceted position reports to the YWCA Senior Managing Director for Victim Services, in conjunction with the Associate Manager for Urban Shelter programs and the Supervised Visitation Center Coordinator.
 The role has no supervisory responsibilities.
 The ideal candidate will have hands-on experience with youth and/or families in crisis, administrative experience, and a comfort level for working with community members and clients who may have been personally traumatized or exposed to trauma.

 - An understanding of and belief in the mission of the YWCA of Central Virginia which is to eliminate racism and empower women.
 All team members must have a commitment to promote racial equity and social justice advocacy.

 - High School diploma required.
 Experienced in providing customer service.
 Must pass a criminal background check.

 - Excellent written and verbal communication skills including comfort levels with using Microsoft Office (MS Word, MS Excel, MS PowerPoint).
 Comfort level using Microsoft Outlook 365 for email and shared calendars; willingness to learn to use Microsoft Teams and Slack